Drought status and water supply

 In addition to these practices, customers are encouraged to use our various indoor and outdoor water efficiency rebates, tools, publications, and programs to help them save even more.
 These can all be found online at wmwd.com/Rebates.

-No, water rates will not change because of the current drought status.
-In the event of long-term drought conditions, you may be required to reduce your water usage and see drought fines for using water inefficiently.
+In the event of long-term drought conditions, you may be required to reduce your water usage and may see drought fines for using water inefficiently.
 The best way to manage your water bill is to stay within your personalized water budget.
 Residential water budgets are calculated based on the number of days in the billing cycles, the number of people in your home, your irrigated landscape area, and local weather data.
 Learn more about your water budget by visiting, wmwd.com/WaterBudget.